Use Guided Access on iPhone

 Motion (to prevent iPhone from switching from portrait to landscape or from responding to other motions)

-End the Guided Access session
+End a Guided Access session

 iPhone X and later: Double-click the side button, then unlock with Face ID (if enabled).
 Or triple-click the side button, then enter the Guided Access passcode.